 This is, I am fairly certain, simply a consequence of chambering a rimless cartridge in a revolver (without the use of moon clips, which cannot be used with a fixed-cylinder revolver like the Blackhawk).
 Lacking the rim that every cartridge designed for use in a revolver has, the .30 Carbine headspaces, as normal, off the case mouth, which rests on a slight ledge towards the front of the chambers.
 When fired, the case sets back slightly in the chamber (as there is a slight gap between the rear of the case and the breechface of the gun), allowing some of the powder residue to be deposited on this ledge.
 Over repeated firings, this gunk builds up until a new round can’t be fully seated without compressing or pushing it out of the way.

 I love this gun.
-However, I have to admit that it’s somewhat like a circular pencil: without an obvious point.
-There are certainly plenty of things it could be used for: target shooting/plinking (though .30 Carbine is a bit expensive for a plinking round), hunting small critters, even self-defense if you really wanted to for some reason and loaded the gun with a good softpoint or hollowpoint round.
-But, in all honesty, the same gun chambered in .357 Magnum could probably do all those things just as well (albeit, probably with somewhat more recoil when firing .357’s), with rather more commonly available ammo that gives better handgun performance.
+However, I have to admit that it’s somewhat like a circular pencil: Without an obvious point.
+There are certainly plenty of things it could be used for: Target shooting/plinking (though .30 Carbine is a bit expensive for a plinker), hunting varmints, even self-defense if you really wanted to for some reason and loaded the gun with a good softpoint or hollowpoint round.
+But, in all honesty, the same gun chambered in .357 Magnum could probably do all those things just as well (albeit, probably with somewhat more recoil when firing .357s), with rather more commonly available ammo that gives better handgun performance.

-The Ruger Blackhawk, from my experience, is a damn fine revolver.
+The Blackhawk 30 Carbine, from my experience, is a damn fine revolver.
 But whether to get one in .30 Carbine, or not, is entirely up to personal taste.
 It might not be the most practical pistol, but the .30 Carbine version of the Blackhawk is a well-made, dead-accurate, soft-shooting, all-around fun, and slightly unique firearm.
 For some people (like myself), that’s enough.